gonative-cc/relayer/README.md

 ## Contributing

 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for our guidelines & policies for how we develop the Cosmos Hub.
 Thank you to all those who have contributed!

+Check out [SECURITY.md](./SECURITY.md) for security concerns.

+[CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) - participating in open source is often a highly collaborative experience.
+We’re encouraged to create in public view, and we’re incentivized to welcome contributions of all kinds from people around the world.
+Every contributor must follow our Code of Conduct.

 ## Talk to us